 Inform the Safeguarding responsible person at the Hearth or Hearth representative of that particular event

 Do not try to investigate the situation themselves

 However, make careful notes of the incident as soon as possible, include the circumstances, what the child said, what you said and the actions you took.
 Make sure the notes include the name and address of the child, the date of the incident and that they are signed.

 Send copies to the Hearth office for the attention of the Chair of the Board of Trustees or one of the Trustees who will send them to the Chair of the Board of Trustees.
 If the concerns relate to the Chair Person – the information should be sent for the attention of the entire Board.

 NB: As of 2018, 2019 and 2020 – the Hearth Centre offer events Free for Young People - however at these events a young person is required to be accompanied by a parent, guardian, responsible adult or teacher at all times.

-The Chair of the Trustees of the Hearth – as of 1st January 2020 this is Mrs Jane Gibson.
+The Chair of the Trustees of the Hearth – from 1st January 2020 to date this is Mrs Jane Gibson.
 However, ALL Trustees have agreed to hold responsibility for Safeguarding across the Hearth Centre.

 ** See contact details in Appendix C

 Onecall: 01670 536 400

 Email: firstname.lastname@example.org - please email in the first instance. *